spiffe/spire-tutorials/metrics/README.md

         - "8125:8125/udp"
 ```

-The Statsd service will be available at `graphite-statsd:8125` as configured for SPIRE Server in the previous section.
+The StatsD service will be available at `graphite-statsd:8125` as configured for SPIRE Server in the previous section.

 ## Prometheus Configuration